 Farmington provides a wide range of services for our special needs students and is committed to educating all students who meet the criteria for eligibility according to the Individual with Disabilities Education Act (IDEA).
-Under federal and state statues, children requiring special education are those children who have a disability that adversely affect their educational performance and require a specially designed program.
+Under federal and state statutes, children requiring special education are those children who have a disability that adversely affect their educational performance and require a specially designed program.

 Special education services are designed to offer the highest in educational opportunities for each qualifying student, as well as to provide assistance and support in the areas of mental, emotional, social and physical growth.